-Sustainability of the goals of WPC was ensured by provision of two new Medi-Cal services called Enhanced Care Management (ECM) and Community Supports (CS) under CalAIM and similarities between the WPC target populations with the CalAIM "populations of focus."
+DHCS created two new Medi-Cal benefits and services called Enhanced Care Management (ECM) and Community Supports (CS) under CalAIM that could be provided to similar beneficiaries or "populations of focus" Under CalAIM.
 In preparation for CalAIM, DHCS embarked on a one-year effort to provide technical assistance and other supports.
 Pilot reported transition challenges included need for clarity in scope of services and eligibility requirements for ECM, and these challenges were addressed through facilitation of meetings and provision of policies and guidance to Pilots and managed care plans by DHCS and contractors.
 Pilots found the regular planning meetings and workgroups brought participating managed care plans and WPC partners together to discuss the necessary next steps.
 These efforts led to participation of all WPC Pilots, either the LEs or Pilot partners in ECM and CS, with variations by county.
 This transition insured that the major goals of WPC including promoting development of local public-private partnerships that were supported by data sharing infrastructure in order to provide care coordination to Medicaid beneficiaries who were high utilizers of care were sustained.
 Specifically, participating WPC Pilots had the needed expertise in provision of care to SMI/SUD, justice-involved, high utilizers, and individuals experiencing homelessness including expertise in providing needed housing services, recuperative care, and medical respite.